-For me, a good size for individual servings is 1.5 cups.
+For me, a good size for individual servings is 1 ½ cups.
 This gives you enough ingredients to work with to form defined layers.
 So, with this recipe you can make about 9 individual trifles.
-You can still make smaller or larger individual trifles than that of course; in fact, these containers below are a 2 cup capacity.
-But speaking from personal experience, this was quite a large serving for one person to eat.
-Not that it couldn’t be done of course (ahem).

 When it comes to selecting what to actually put the trifles in, you have some options.
-I have seen individual trifle bowls for sale, which are super adorable!
-But honestly, it’s probably not something I would use more than one or two times a year.
-So, if you don’t want to invest in individual trifle bowls (totally understandable), you can get creative with what you have.
 Wine glasses, ice cream sundae containers, or small drinking glasses would all work!

-Another great thing about this recipe is that you can do some of the prep ahead of time!
-Each component has it’s own timeline, however, so here is a quick rundown:
+You can definitely do some of the prep ahead of time for this trifle recipe.
+Each component has its own timeline, however, so here is a quick rundown:

-- You can prepare the cake up to 4 days ahead, just keep it tightly covered at room temperature.
+- You can prepare the cake 2 - 3 days ahead, just keep it tightly covered at room temperature.

-- For the filling, you can make this up to one day ahead.
+- You can make the cheesecake filling up to one day ahead.
 The cream cheese helps to stabilize the whipped cream, so I found the filling stayed perfectly fresh and fluffy even when I made it one day early.
 Just keep the filling in its bowl, tightly covered, and store in the fridge.

-- Since there aren’t any berries or other watery ingredients that would start to bleed and get soggy, you actually can assemble the trifle(s) up to 3 hours ahead and the layers will still look fresh and beautiful.
+- You can assemble the trifle(s) up to 3 hours ahead.
 Keep it in the fridge, loosely covered so the top cheesecake layer doesn't dry out.
 (You may need to touch up the top cheesecake layer, or, better yet, add the top layer right before serving!).

 - 1 red velvet boxed cake mix, plus ingredients to prepare listed on the box

 Pre-step: prepare red velvet cake in 9 x 13 inch pan, as instructed on the box.
-(Cake should be fully cool before assembling trifle.)
+(Cake should be fully cooled before assembling trifle.)

-- Add powdered sugar in 1/2 c. increments, beating on medium speed in between each addition until powdered sugar is fully incorporated and mixture is smooth.
+- Add powdered sugar in ½ cup increments, beating on medium speed in between each addition until the powdered sugar is fully incorporated and the mixture is smooth.
 Set aside.

 - Beat the heavy whipping cream, starting out on low speed for 1 minute (to avoid splatter), then increasing to high speed until stiff peaks form, about another 3 - 4 minutes.